capenaka/SlicerUpperAirwaySegmentator/README.md

 Download the latest `.zip` file from the release.

-Navigate to your `UpperAirwaySegmentator` folder <!--(this folder can be also found in the module finder window). -->
+Navigate to your `UpperAirwaySegmentator` folder (this folder can be also found in the module finder window).

 <!-- <img src="https://github.com/alejandro-matos/SlicerUpperAirwaySegmentator/raw/main/Screenshots/8.png" width="500"/> -->